Can Lyme Disease qualify for social security benefits?

 Answer: According to the National Institute of Neurological Disorders and Stroke, Lyme Disease is caused by a bacterial infection resulting from the bite of a tick that is very small and often escapes detection.
 While Lyme Disease can be overcome in its earlier stages, chronic Lyme Disease is not so easy a foe to beat.
 The bacterial organisms infest the brain of the afflicted and cause symptoms that have made Lyme Disease very hard to diagnose as these symptoms mimic those of Multiple Sclerosis and even some kinds of cancer.

 "Neurological complications," continues the NINDS, "most often occur in the second stage of Lyme disease, with numbness, pain, weakness, Bell's palsy (paralysis of the facial muscles), visual disturbances and meningitis symptoms such as fever, stiff neck and severe headache.
 Other problems, which may not appear until weeks, months, or years after a tick bite, include decreased concentration, irritability, memory and sleep disorders, and nerve damage in the arms and legs."

 Victims often consult with as many as 20 or 30 doctors before getting an accurate diagnosis.
 To complicate the problem, symptoms mimic a range of other mental and physical conditions and are often inconsistent, with exacerbations and remissions.

-Because Lyme disease doesn’t fit neatly into any category, is hard to diagnose, and comes with exacerbations and remissions, it can be difficult, frustrating, and time-consuming to wade through the red tape involved in the various stages of the application process.
+Because Lyme disease doesn't fit neatly into any category, it is hard to diagnose, and comes with exacerbations and remissions, it can be difficult, frustrating and time-consuming to wade through the red tape involved in the various stages of the application process.